 CELINE PARREÑAS SHIMIZU

-Celine Parreñas Shimizu, film scholar and filmmaker, is Dean of the Arts at the University of California at Santa Cruz.
+Celine Parreñas Shimizu, film scholar and filmmaker, is Dean of the Division of the Arts and Distinguished Professor of Film and Media at the University of California at Santa Cruz.
 She is formerly Professor and Director of the School of Cinema at San Francisco State University and Professor of Asian American, Feminist and Film and Media Studies at UC Santa Barbara.

 Her latest film The Celine Archive (2020) won several festival awards and is distributed by Women Make Movies.
 She has served as a reviewer for the Ford Foundation and the National Endowment for the Humanities.

 She received her Ph.D. in Modern Thought and Literature from Stanford University, her M.F.A. in Film Directing and Production from UCLA School of Theater, Film and Television and her B.A. in Ethnic Studies from UC Berkeley.